East Corrimal

 East Corrimal has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-A total of 10 projects have been identified by AreaSearch as potentially impacting the area.
-Notable projects include the 79 Dobbie Avenue Townhouses, Murray Road Shared Cycleway, Corrimal Transport Oriented Development Area, and Bellambi Estate Renewal Project.
-The following list details those projects likely to be most relevant.
+Ten projects identified by AreaSearch are expected to impact the local area, significantly influencing its performance.
+Key projects include 79 Dobbie Avenue Townhouses, Murray Road Shared Cycleway, Corrimal Transport Oriented Development Area, and Bellambi Estate Renewal Project.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.